-- 10. On the Table View tab, define which columns should be included in the report.
+- 7. Select the format and create an email recipient list for the report in the Distribution> Email tab.
+Formats include: PDF, CSV (comma separated document), XML, and bitmap image. - 8.
+Schedule when reports should be run including the time range of data, the recurrence, and schedule range. - 9.
+On the Table View tab, define which columns should be included in the report.
 Select the Column link and drag a column header into top header.
 This causes information to be grouped by the column category.
 By default, all available column are shown in the Table View unless manually removed.
-Click Next to continue. - 11.
-Define Graph Type and the Graph Size (the Graph Size is the image size of the report graphic). - 12.
+Click Next to continue. - 10.
+Define Graph Type and the Graph Size (the Graph Size is the image size of the report graphic). - 11.
 Select Save and then Run to finish the report.
+To save the generated report in the format you selected in the Distribution>File subtab (previously), click Send Report and then File